 3. “all participants having 1-9 teeth in 2010 and in 2013,”

-4. “all participants being edentate in 2010 and in 2013,” (i.e., worse counterfactual scenario where all the older adults were edentate)
+4. “all participants being edentate in 2010 and in 2013,” (i.e., worse counterfactual scenario where all older adults were edentate)

-5. “observed level of number of teeth category” (i.e., originally observed level in 2010 and in 2013).
+5. “observed level of number of teeth category in 2010 and in 2013” (i.e., originally observed level in 2010 and in 2013).

-To estimate the social participation with the shifted (and the observed) exposure, we used TMLE.11,14 In TMLE, the probability of the exposure conditional on covariates (exposure model), and the conditional probability of the outcome given exposure and covariates (outcome model) were estimated to obtain an unbiased estimation of the counterfactual outcomes.14,18 If either the exposure model or the outcome model was consistently estimated, unbiased estimates could be obtained (hence doubly-robust).19 To increase the likelihood of robust specification of exposure and outcome models, Super Learner, an ensemble method that uses weighted combinations of multiple machine learning algorithms was used.20–22 Within Super Learner, generalized linear models (glm), extreme gradient boosting models, and neural nets were used as candidate algorithms.23,24 Then, the TMLE estimate for the ‘ideal’ counterfactual scenario (i.e., everyone having a functional dentition at each time point) was used as a reference to calculate causal odds ratios (OR) and 95% confidence intervals (95% CI) for other respective scenarios.
-Additionally, ORs and 95% CIs were calculated using the TMLE estimate for the observed level of number of teeth as the reference.
+To estimate the social participation with the shifted (and the observed) exposure, we used TMLE.11,14 In TMLE, the probability of the exposure conditional on covariates (exposure model), and the conditional probability of the outcome given exposure and covariates (outcome model) were estimated to obtain an unbiased estimation of the counterfactual outcomes.14,18 If either the exposure model or the outcome model was consistently estimated, unbiased estimates could be obtained (hence doubly-robust).19 To increase the likelihood of robust specification of exposure and outcome models, Super Learner, an ensemble method that uses weighted combinations of multiple machine learning algorithms was used.20–22 Within Super Learner, generalized linear models (glm), extreme gradient boosting models, and neural nets were used as candidate algorithms.23,24 Then, the TMLE estimate for the ‘ideal’ counterfactual scenario (i.e., everyone having at least a functional dentition at each time point) was used as a reference to calculate causal odds ratios (OR) and 95% confidence intervals (95% CI) for the other scenarios.
+Additionally, the same procedure was followed to calculate ORs and 95% CIs using the TMLE estimate for the observed level of number of teeth as the reference.
 To check the robustness of TMLE estimates, an analysis without using Super Learner (using glm) was also conducted.
-All estimates were appropriately controlled for aforementioned time-variant and time-invariant covariates.
+All estimates were appropriately controlled for the aforementioned time-variant and time-invariant covariates.
 E values for the estimates were calculated to report the impact of unmeasured confounders.
 Furthermore, information on censoring was included in models to reduce bias due to attrition of the study population.

 For the imputation of missing data in covariates, we used random forest multivariate imputation by chained equations (MICE).
 In imputing complex epidemiologic data, random forest MICE has been shown to produce less biased parameter estimates and better confidence interval convergence compared to parametric MICE.25 Analyses were performed using five imputed datasets and the results were pooled using Rubin’s rules.
-MICE was implemented using mice R package.26 The distribution of missingness among covariates in relation to outcome and exposure are reported in Supplementary Figure S1 and S2 .
+MICE was implemented using mice R package.26 The distribution of missingness among covariates in relation to outcome and exposure are reported in Supplementary Figures S1 and S2 .
 A supplementary complete case analysis was conducted to check the robustness of results with imputed data.
 The lmtp R package was used to compute TMLE estimates with Super Learner for each scenario.27 Main R codes used to generate our results are provided in Supplementary material.
-All the other codes that used in analyses can be found at https://github.com/upulcooray/social-participation.
+All the other codes used in analyses can be found at https://github.com/upulcooray/social-participation.
 All the analyses were conducted in R studio using R version 4.1.2 for x86_64, linux-gnu.

 Results

 Baseline characteristics of participants stratified by the outcome variable are presented in Table 1.
-In the 2016 follow-up, 12 252 (48.4%) people reported a social participation frequency of less than at least once a month.
-Baseline characteristics associated with less frequent social participation in 2016 were older age, lower income, poor self-reported health, being edentate, and lower frequency of baseline social participation.
+In the 2016 follow-up, 12,252 (48.4%) people reported social participation less frequently than at least once a month.
+Baseline characteristics associated with less frequent social participation in 2016 were older age, lower income, poor self-reported health, being edentate, and lower social participation at baseline.